rollkit/docs/tutorials/celestia-da.md

     --minimum-gas-prices="0.025stake"
 ```

-Now, the rollup is running and posting blocks (aggregated in batches) to Celestia.
-You can view your rollup by finding your namespace or account on [Mocha testnet](https://docs.celestia.org/nodes/mocha-testnet#explorers) or [mainnet beta](https://docs.celestia.org/nodes/mainnet#explorers) explorers.
+Now, the rollup should be running and posting blocks (aggregated in batches) to the Celestia chain.
+You can view your rollup by using your namespace or account on [Mocha Testnet](https://docs.celestia.org/nodes/mocha-testnet#explorers) or [Mainnet Beta](https://docs.celestia.org/nodes/mainnet#explorers) explorers.

 ::: info
-For details on configuring gas prices specifically for the DA network, see our [DA Network Gas Price Guide](/guides/gas-price).
-This is separate from the `--minimum-gas-prices="0.025stake"` setting, which is used for rollup network operations.
+For details on configuring gas prices, specifically for the Celestia DA network, see the [DA Network Gas Price Guide](/guides/gas-price).
+The Celestia gas price is separate from the `--minimum-gas-prices="0.025stake"` setting, which is used for the rollup network operations.
 :::

 ## 🎉 Next steps

 Congratulations!
-You've built a local rollup that posts to Celestia's testnets or Mainnet Beta.
+You've built a local rollup that posts data to Celestia's DA layer.
 Well done!
 Now, go forth and build something great!
 Good luck!